sarimaleem/TicketToRide/README.md

 **OVERALL OBJECTIVES**

 **Basic Functionality**
-- [ ]  Basic Player display data
+- [ ]  Basic Player display data, including contracts
 - [x]  Click on a route and return it
-- [ ]  Draw contract card from the deck
+- [x]  Draw contract card from the deck
 - [ ]  Draw and Highlight Train cards
 - [ ]  Fill in Routes
 - [ ]  Drawing train cards from the deck